rancher/os/docs/configuration/index.md

 ## Configuring RancherOS
 ---
 The configuration of RancherOS is the compilation of different sources.
 It starts with a default configuration that is shipped with RancherOS, adds in anything found through cloud init process and finally includes any changes that have been made by the user.
 The cloud-init process can be found in more detail [here]({{site.baseurl}}/docs/cloud-config).
 Any changes made to RancherOS are made by interacting with the `rancher.yml` file.
 If any values are changed from the default configuration, the new value is added to the `rancher.yml` file.
-You can use `rancherctl config` to edit and interact with the configuration.
+You can use `ros config` to edit and interact with the configuration.

 Here's a diagram of how the configuration of RancherOS is compiled.